Flood Insurance in Australia: Protecting Your Property from Rising Risks in 2025 By USA Insure Today

 Most basic tenants in Australia include materials such as insurance electronics, furniture and clothing.
 However:

-Yes - but only if it is included or added as an alternative extra.
-Always confirm with your insurance company if the flood cover is active on your policy.
+Yes - but only if it's included or added as an optional extra.
+Always confirm with your insurance company if flood cover is active on your policy.
+Those wondering do I need flood insurance with my home insurance should know this applies to renters too.

 🗺️ Flood Mapping and Risk Zones